-Without a legislative rule, we are unable to determine if homeowners should be excluded from cost recoveries.
-Further, we believe legislative rules should be promulgated to address the assessment of "ability to pay".
+Without rules or formal policies, we are unable to determine if homeowners should be excluded from cost recoveries; further, we believe criteria/standards should be established that address the assessment of "ability to pay".

 b.
 Late Billings

 The ERU's accounts receivable ledger indicated that companies were billed for clean-up anywhere from 9 to 342 days after the spill date, with an average billing date of 60 days after the spill.
 The Accounts Receivable Clerk only prepares an invoice when she receives the cost form from the Chief.
 The Accounts Receivable Clerk has one week to prepare an invoice after receipt of the cost recovery form from the ERU.
 The Chief stated his unit was behind on processing the cost recoveries due to workload and staffing shortages.